ForomePlatform/anfisa/doc/dev/appcfg/flt_schema_py.rst

 This is description of part of API of code configuration layer dealing with configuration of data of :term:`filtration` mechanism, see :doc:`../concepts/filtration` for details.
 Here we explain application of this API in the source file

 ``app/config/flt_schema.py``

+Here is fragment of the source file ``app/prepare/prep_filters.py`` with API used in configuration:

 ::

     def defineFilterSchema(metadata_record):